All in One View

 If you plan to use R in the future, however, we recommend that you instead try the activities from our R STEM Data Visualization with Du Bois lesson site.
 That site has activities with Du Boisian examples for learning to use R studio for data visualization on your own computer.

-Interactive 1: Recreate a Du Bois Bar Chart of Literacy
+Interactive 1: Bar Charts of Literacy and College Attainment

 This video tutorial will walk you through the interactive.

-Interactive 2: Adapt a Biodiversity and Redlining Bar Chart
+Interactive 2: Bar Charts of Literacy and Biodiversity and Redlining

 This video tutorial will walk you through the interactive.